DevMountain/Loan-Calculator/README.md

 * Use express's static middleware to serve a folder of static assets.
  * Create a folder called "public"
  * Move the index.html file already in the repo to the public folder.
+(Your index.html already has the markup you need.)
+ * Move the styles.css to the public folder.
  * In the public folder, create a "js" folder.
  * In the js folder, create the following files: